TexAgg/snoopers-obfuscator/README.md

 * Mojolicious
 * Modern::Perl

+The modules can be installed by running `bash install.sh` on Linux.

+## Run

-Then to run in the background:
+ To run in the background:

 `nohup perl obfuscate.pl 2>1 &`